SISSE BRIMBERG, NATIONAL GEOGRAPHIC PHOTOGRAPHER

-We leave early heading towards the central Bhutan through a breathtaking landscape and taking many photo stops along the way.
+We leave early heading towards central Bhutan through a breathtaking landscape and taking many photo stops along the way.
 During the day, there will be personal one-to-one workshops with Sisse.

 DAY 5: PHOBJIKHA

-We leave early towards the central Bhutan through a breathtaking landscape with several photo stops along the way.
+We leave early heading towards central Bhutan through a breathtaking landscape with several photo stops along the way.
 Among other things, we visit the impressive monastery Trongsa Dzong, which is glued to the mountain wall.
 It was once a royal residence and is considered the most beautiful and important monastery in Bhutan.